Wesbest/KubernetesForEveryone/README.md

 &nbsp;
 ### Create a deployment
-Now that we are in the right namespace it is time that we will deploy our replicaset
+Now that we are in the right namespace we will deploy our replicaset

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Wesbest/KubernetesForEveryone/master/Training/kubernetes_deployment1.yaml